-Speaking of algae oil, we’ve almost completely replaced the olive oil in our cooking with Thrive Algae Oil.
 If you’ve never tried algae oil, you’re probably wondering if it tastes like seaweed.
 I assure you it doesn’t – it doesn’t even come from the sea!
-Thrive algae were originally sourced from the sap of a chestnut tree.
 I love its light, neutral taste that lets the flavors of our food shine through.

 It has a high smoke point of 485° Fahrenheit, which means it won’t burn at high temperatures.
 This is key for frying and sautéing foods.
 It even holds up when roasting dishes in the oven.

-Surprisingly though, one of my favorite uses for Thrive Algae Oil is in baking!
+Surprisingly though, one of my favorite uses for algae oil is in baking!
 It’s absolutely incredible in this light and fluffy lemon cake.
 Infusing the oil with Meyer lemon gives it this bright citrus taste that can’t be beaten.

 A few notes about the cake.
 Do yourself a favor and splurge on high-quality eggs.
 Those beautiful golden-yellow yolks of good eggs are what will give your cake this pretty lemony color.
 Unlike lemon zest, using infused oil to make the cake ensures a consistently strong, but not-too-strong, lemon flavor throughout the cake.

 Lemon Cake with Meyer Lemon Infused Algae Oil